*From 2015. Re-reading Anabasis/Persian Expedition while also reading parts of Ctesias/Plutarch has made me even more interested in this time period.*

 Diodorus Sicilus: I actually don’t know much about this guy, but you can find out more and his history books, also the Loeb Classical eidition, HERE.

-Arrian: My favourite and I will own his Anabasis of Alexander on day.
+Arrian: My favourite (I own the Landmark version) is The Anabasis of Alexander.
 There is a free online version HERE, but be warned, it’s pretty crappy.
 Like.
 Nothing spelled right, really old translation, thee’s and thou’s crappy.

 A not free book I found useful is In the Footsteps of Alexander by Miles Doleac.
 There are a plethora of pictures and everything.
 You can find more information about it at Goodreads.
 You can find it for sale HERE.
 [If the link doesn’t work and you’re looking for a used copy I personally recommend betterworldbooks because they donate books and do happy things.
 If they don’t have it I go to bigwords to find the cheapest copy I can.
 I have some personal issues with both Amazon and Barnes & Noble and that’s why I’m not re-directing you there.]